NiamhGillespie/Final-year-project/timelog.md

 ### 7 Oct 2023
 * *3 hours* Added modal popup and form to allow user to input simpilised data to create a story, this information is then posted to the Django API and a story is added to the story list.
 Then fetched this data from the Django API to display the relevant stories under each epic.

+### 8 Oct 2023
+* *2.5 hours* Added colour picker to the 'add epic' modal so that users can choose a colour for their epic, this colour is then also used in the story and add story button design.
+Also ammended epic model and seralizer so that this information will be stored in the database.